PietroJomini/zeniba/docs/usage.md

 where `book` can be both a `Book` or a `zid` string. `name` is the original name of the file, and `content` is the `response.Content` in bytes.

-To save the file various methods can be used, one of meny being
+To save the file various methods can be used, one of many being

 ```python
 from pathlib import Path